Klinola/ElectrumX-API-Deliver/README.md

 and you should copy the key to the `apiKey.json` and set a username for it.

-Use the following command to start the API server
+### Use the following command to start the API server
 ```
-node app.js
+nodemon
 ```

-An example URL GET query would be like
+An example URL GET query would be like (replace the ip address with your own one)
 ```
 http://127.0.0.1:3000/proxy?apiKey=c1ed192d3927d0236992838ce85516ef
 ```